scheidelg/deskbackup/pages/tech_editing/markdown_rules.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is some cited text.<sup>\[1\]</sup>

-To achieve this when the citation is not reference a URL:
+To achieve this when the citation does not reference a URL:

     <sup>\[1\]<sup>

-To achieve this when the citation is a URL:
+To achieve this when the citation references a URL:

     <sup>[&#91;1&#93;](https://www.example.com)</sup>